 Lead author/initiator(s): Libby Cross

-Next Review Date:
+Next Review Date: September 2024

-Version No:
+Version No: 2

 Ratified by: Spring Meadow Infant and Nursery School Local Governing Body

-Date Ratified: 11/10/2022
+Date Ratified: 5 th October 2023

-Signed: MAHIGGINS Dagh

 Review Timetable: Annual

-Review:

-Purpose of

-Document:

-Links to other policies

-Impact on;

-Safeguarding

-Equality & Diversity SEND

-Implementation:

-Dissemination:

-Spring Meadow Infant and Nursery SEND Information Report
+Spring Meadow Infant and Nursery SEND Information Report Contents:

-Contents:

-- 1. School Details - 2.
+- 1.School Details - 2.
 The kinds of special educational needs and disabilities (SEND) for which provision is made at the school. - 3.
 Information about the school's policies for identifying children and young people with SEND and assessing their needs, including the name and contact details of the SENDCo. - 4.
 Arrangements for consulting parents of children with SEND and involving them in their child's education. - 5.
 Arrangements for consulting young people with SEND and involving them in their education. - 6.
 Arrangements for assessing and reviewing children and young people's progress towards outcomes.
 This should include the opportunities available to work with parents and young people as part of this assessment and review. - 7.
 Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood.
 As young people prepare for adulthood outcomes should reflect their ambitions, which could include higher education, employment, independent living and participation in society. - 8.
 The approach to teaching children and young people with SEND. - 9.
 How adaptations are made to the curriculum and the learning environment of children and young people with SEND. - 10.
-The expertise and training of staff to support children and young people with SEND, including how specialist expertise will be secured. - 11.
-Evaluating the effectiveness of the provision made for children and young people with SEND. - 12.
+The expertise and training of staff to support children and young people with SEND, including how specialist expertise will be secured. - 11.Evaluating the effectiveness of the provision made for children and young people with SEND. - 12.
 How children and young people with SEND are enabled to engage in activities available with children and young people in the school who do not have SEND. - 13.
 Support for improving emotional and social development.
 This should include extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying. - 14.
 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families. - 15.
-Arrangements for handling complaints from parents of children with SEND about the provision made at the school.
+Arrangements for handling complaints from parents of children with SEND about the provision made at the school